rcn-ee/ti-opencl/docs/sphinx-doc/source/debug/debug_ccs.rst

 "New Target Configuration".
 For "Connection", choose your emulator model from the list, e.g. "Spectrum Digital XDS560V2 STM USB Emulator".
-For "Board or Device", choose your EVM model from the list, e.g. "66AK2H", "TMS320C6678".
-For AM57xx, you will need to install DRA7xx Chip Support Packet (CSP) as an update into CCS.
-However, DRA7xx CSP requires NDA agreement with TI as of this writing.
-If it does not come by default with latest CCS that you can download, please contact your Field Application Engineer (FAE) for support.
-Once DRA7xx CSP is installed in CCS, please choose "DRA75x_DRA74x" as "Board or Device".
+For "Board or Device", choose your EVM model from the list, e.g. "66AK2H", "TMS320C6678", or "GPEVM_AM572X".
+Device support are often added over time with CCS releases.
+If you don't see your device being listed and your CCS installation is old, please update to the latest CCS release.
 Once "Connection" and "Board or Device" are chosen, please save configuration and test connection to ensure that CCS can talk to the EVM via the emulator.

 If you choose to have CCS talk to the emulator via Ethernet, you can use configuration utility that comes with CCS installation to find the IP address